mcaimi/python-otp-lib/README.md

 # OTP Token Generation Library, 100% Pure Python

+THIS IS THE LAST VERSION THAT SUPPORTS BOTH PYTHON 2.6 AND PYTHON 3

 This library implements functions that generate OTP Tokens based on RFC4226 (HOTP) and RFC 6238 (TOTP).

 Additionally, the library implements a custom version of HMAC-SHA-1 that serves as a base for the mentioned algorithms (RFC 2104).